markc/hcp_bs5/README.md

-The main `index.php` file is actually the configuration for the entire program so that the rest of the PHP files could actually be included from anywhere else on the system (not just from `lib/php`) if the `INC` const is changed.
-To override the default settings, and so sensitive information is not committed to some Git repo, a config override file can be put anywhere (the default is `lib/.ht_conf.php`) in which an array is returned where any of the top level property array values can be overridden.
-An example of how to is...
+The main `index.php` file is actually the configuration for the entire program so that the rest of the PHP files could actually be included from anywhere else on the system, not just from `lib/php`, if the `INC` const is changed.
+To override the default settings (so sensitive information is not committed to some Git repo) a config override file can be put anywhere (the default being `lib/.ht_conf.php`) in which an array is returned where any of the top level property array values can be overridden.
+First review the main `index.php` file top level properties then compare below as an example of how to override those property values...

     <?php
     return [